wp-plugins/wp-ajaxify-comments/readme.txt

 = 0.13.1 =
 * Comment paging now updates browser URL
 * Added localization for da-DK (thanks to Bjarne Maschoreck)
+* Bugfix for themes where comment form is not nested in comment container

 = 0.13.0 =
 * Ajaxified comment paging